zamazan4ik/awesome-pgo/article/article.md

 ## PGO tips

 TODO: finish the chapter
+TODO: Add to the article info about link errors and passing PGO flags to LD too

 ## FAQ

 ### Is PGO a silver bullet? :D

+TODO: Write a note about reporting problems with PGO to the upstream - how to do it properly?
+Especially, if we are talking about debuggability of the performance regression
+TODO: Add a note to the article about debugging performance regressions with PGO - how you can do it
 TODO: What to do with performance regressions after PGO?
 Rustc question: https://users.rust-lang.org/t/how-to-report-performance-regressions-with-profile-guided-optimization-pgo/98225
 TODO: doesn't work for IO-bound things - PGO doesn't help for IO-bound workloads: https://github.com/near/nearcore/issues/10916#issuecomment-2041807052
 TODO: doesn't work well for already manually heavily-optimized projects like FFmpeg